 For many years now, the OÖ Energiesparverband has carried out European projects on different topics in the fields of renewable energy and energy efficiency.
 Besides European projects, the international conference World Sustainable Energy Days is one of the main activities on international level.

-Overview of recent European projects coordinated by the OÖ Energiesparverband:
+European projects coordinated by the OÖ Energiesparverband:

 Triggering the market uptake of energy performance contracting through street lighting refurbishment projects